Direct or Indirect Hot Water Cylinders

-Direct cylinders have continued to advance over the years and McDonald Water Storage now offer the ELECTRAflow Electric Wet System, which can provide both hot water and heating using electric immersions all from one simple to use unit.
+Direct cylinders have continued to advance over the years and leading manufacturer McDonald Water Storage now offer a choice of thermal stores, with MULTIflow providing mains pressure hot water, or the ELECTRAflow and ELECTRAstore, which can provide both hot water and heating using electric immersions all from one simple to use unit.

 What is an Indirect Hot Water Cylinder?